 The camera features a photographing rate of 5 frames per second and uses the 1016 pixel set up to give excellent exposure in many conditions combined with the well-known scene recognition system.

 New to the D5300 us the build in receiver for Wi-Fi which allows you to send the images straight to a recipient device such as phone or tablet.
-The Wi-Fi also lets the user control the camera from their device by using their device which saves money on buying additional gear for remote shots.
+The Wi-Fi also lets the user … Read the rest

 Read the manual.
 I know this is not fun… but actually, it kinda is.
 Try it!Visual learner?
 Hit YouTube.
 There are LOADS of videos on your new camera I’m certain.
 Surely you will learn all kinds of new stuff about your new gear there.Pick up a book that specifically your new camera.
 I own these two for my bodies.